jsh9/pydoclint/docs/how_to_ignore.md

-# How to ignore certain violations in _flake8_ mode
+# How to ignore certain violations

+## As a native tool

+Currently, pydoclint does not support ignoring certain violations as a native tool.
+Please use it as a _flake8_ plugin to achieve that, or feel free to contribute this feature.

+## As a _flake8_ plugin

 In _flake8_ mode (meaning that you use _pydoclint_ as a flake8 plugin), if you'd like to ignore a specific violation code (such as `DOC201` and `DOC301`)